 In desperation, these schemers created a plot to overthrow Daniel.
 They knew how Daniel prayed three times each day, so they shrewdly drafted a royal statute that forced everyone in the kingdom to petition no man or God but King Darius for thirty days, or be thrown into a den full of hungry lions.
 Darius signed the decree into law without noticing that Daniel’s prayers would be an offense against the new statute.

-“Now when Daniel knew that the writing was signed,
+“Now when Daniel knew that the writing was signed, he went into his house;

 and his windows being open in his chamber toward Jerusalem,